Q and A with Amy Beth Acker, LCSW,CCTP

 Yes-- very much so!
-Everything I do is motivated by a desire to increase feelings of joy and freedom in my life.
+Everything I do is motivated by a desire to increase feelings of joy, authenticity, and freedom in my life.

 One way I bring more joy into my life is by helping others to do the same.
 That being said, it has by no means been an easy journey.
 I have struggled with autoimmune diseases, multi-generational family dysfunction, anxiety, and perfectionism.

-Without fail, these struggles have always led to tremendous inner-growth, greater authenticity, and alignment with my own intuition and inner-wisdom, and ultimately, greater joy and freedom in my life.
+Without fail, these struggles have always led to tremendous inner-growth, integrity, and alignment with my own intuition and inner-wisdom, and ultimately, greater joy and freedom in my life.

 Isn't it selfish to always focus on your own freedom and joy?
 What about your family or clients?

-I believe that in order to be a change maker in the lives of women, I need to embody the change I'm helping them to achieve.
+I believe that in order to be my best self to my friends and family and to be a change maker in the lives of women, I need to embody the principles I encourage them to live in their own lives.
 I can't be of service to others if I am not taking care of my own needs and coming from a place of true alignment with who I really am and what I really need.

-How can I help others connect with their value and sense of self-worth if I am not connected to my own?
+How can I help others connect with their value and sense integrity if I am not connected to my own?